m-rath/tiny-demo/README.md

 # Serve a model with Flask, Gunicorn and Docker

 Real-time predictions depend on stateless serving functions.
-In this tiny demo, deploy a pre-trained NLP model for extractive QA.
+In this MVP demo, deploy a pre-trained NLP model for extractive QA.

 ## The Model